sjj1971/jungjeson.github.io/_posts/2020-05-12-third-post.md

 ## Introduction
 1. start with an interesting hook, anecdote, or surprising statement.
-2. cunnel : start with general statements and get more specific.
+2. funnel : start with general statements and get more specific.
 3. thesis statement : at the last part of introduction, include thesis statement.

 ## Body (to support thesis statement)